overskilled/My_Sqlite/README.md

 * Readline module

 ### Ruby
-This project require the use of various features availaible on ruby such as **class**, where it was required to create a class called **MySqliteRequest** in the file [my_sqlite_request.rb](my_sqlite_request.rb), amd a **class** called **MySqlite** in the file [my_sqlite_cli.rb](my_sqlite_cli.rb).
-Whhere vatious methods where implemented in other to process the data entered in the request
+This project require the use of various features availiable on ruby such as **class**, where it was required to create a class called **MySqliteRequest** in the file [my_sqlite_request.rb](my_sqlite_request.rb), and a **class** called **MySqlite** in the file [my_sqlite_cli.rb](my_sqlite_cli.rb).
+In this classes, various methods where implemented in other to process the data entered in the request

 ### READLINE module
-This project require the implementation of a cli.
+This project require the implementation of a **CLI**.
 This was made posible by the use of the readline module.
 The CLI allows users to copy and paste texte using **Ctrl + Shift + c and Ctrl + Shift + v** respectively.
 The text write will be taking as query and if it respects the sqlite syntax/format, the demanded operation will be executed.

 To exit the CLI simply type in **quit**